-Contribution Holidays

-For plan fiscal years ending between June 30, 2010 and December 31, 2012, contribution holidays are not permitted unless an actuarial cost certificate demonstrating that the plan has sufficient funding excess to pay all or a portion of the normal cost for the year is filed with the Superintendent within 90 days of the beginning of the fiscal year.
-More information is available at Contribution Holidays - Questions & Answers.
+Contribution Holidays - For plan fiscal years ending between June 30, 2010 and December 31, 2012, contribution holidays will not be permitted unless an actuarial cost certificate that demonstrates sufficient funding excess is filed with the Superintendent.
+More information is available at Contribution Holidays Questions Answered.